VisitRome.com

 Accessibility

 Ciampino Airport is committed to providing accessibility for all travelers.
-If you have specific needs or require assistance, contact the airport in advance to ensure a smooth and accommodating experience.
+If you have specific needs or require assistance, contact the airport in advance to ensure a smooth and accommodating visit.

 Transportation